kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-4.md

         }
     }
 ```
 We have added a new method to `Document` which returns a row to us if we have one, and `None` otherwise.
 Next, in `draw_rows`, we first rename the variable `row` to `terminal_row` to avoid confusion with the row we are now getting from `Document`.
-We are then retrieving the `row` and displaying it. `Terminal` takes care of making sure it fits the screen for us as well as appending `\r\n`, so you are now able to confirm that our test string is indeed visible in the editor.
+We are then retrieving the `row` and displaying it.
+The concept here is that `Row` makes sure to return to you a substring that can be displayed, while the `Editor` makes sure that the terminal dimensions are met.

 However, our editor name is still displayed.
 We don't want that when the user is opening a file, so let's add a method `is_empty` to our `Document`: